phuston/backsuiteboys/README.md

-# backsuiteboys
+# barcode-mpd
-Backsuiteboys is a modern library that exposes a barcode interface to create a state of the art smart-suite.
+BarcodeMPD is a lightweight modern library that exposes and automates a barcode-based interface to a MPD server ([music player daemon](https://www.musicpd.org/)).

+This library is currently under development by Patrick Huston - contact me at patrick@students.olin.edu for more info.